krueng/web-module-challenge-scope-and-closure/README.md

 Using VSCode and Command Line:

-1. Fork the repo
+1. Fork the repo✔️
-2. Clone your forked version of the repo
+2. Clone your forked version of the repo✔️
-3. cd into your repo and create a branch with your first and last name
+3. cd into your repo and create a branch with your first and last name✔️
-4. open the terminal in your vs code and type `npm install`
+4. open the terminal in your vs code and type `npm install`✔️
-5. next type `npm run test` in your terminal
+5. next type `npm run test` in your terminal✔️
-6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit
+6. Complete your work making regular commits, once you have all your tests passing and you are ready to submit your work please see canvas for instructions on how to submit✔️

 ### Task 2a - MVP code